The-WarLog/MOZ/README.md

 **Problem**: Clicking checkboxes might make the page unresponsive on vercel deployed link

 - **Fix**: This was fixed with memoization (caching),although
-- But If its still happening, try filtering fewer items at once or just run the site locally on localhost there won't we any issues.
+- But If its still happening, try filtering fewer items at once or just run the site locally on localhost there won't be any issues.

 ### Charts Not Showing